redux-saga/redux-saga/docs/api/README.md

 ### `throttle(ms, pattern, saga, ...args)`

 Spawns a `saga` on an action dispatched to the Store that matches `pattern`.
-After spawning a task it's still accepting incoming actions into the underlaying `buffer`, keeping at most 1 (the most recent one), but in the same time holding up with spawning new task for `ms` milliseconds (hence its name - `throttle`).
+After spawning a task it's still accepting incoming actions into the underlying `buffer`, keeping at most 1 (the most recent one), but in the same time holding up with spawning new task for `ms` milliseconds (hence its name - `throttle`).
 Purpose of this is to ignore incoming actions for a given period of time while processing a task.

 - `ms: Number` - length of a time window in milliseconds during which actions will be ignored after the action starts processing